-NMAT for the academic session 2017-19 will be conducted in a testing window from Oct 7, 2016 to Dec 20, 2016.
-A candidate can take NMAT up to a maximum of 3 times (first attempt plus 2 retake attempts) including no shows, if he/she wishes to.
+NMAT is a computer-based test consisting of objective questions.
+A candidate can take NMAT up to a maximum of 3 times (first attempt plus 2 retake attempts) including no-shows, if he/she wishes to.
 There has to be a gap of at least 15 days between two successive attempts.
-We suggest that you should only appear for the exam again if your performance has been dismal the first time.
-The total scaled score will be announced 4-5 weeks after the candidate has written the exam.
-The percentile scores will be calculated after all candidates have taken their exam, and will be announced on 17th January 2017.
-For candidates who have given multiple attempts, the best score (total and sectional) is considered for short-listing purposes.
+For candidates who have given multiple attempts, the best score (total and sectional) is considered for shortlisting purposes.

-NMAT is computer generated and gives each candidate a randomly generated test.
-The number of questions, difficulty levels, and the time limit for each of the sections is predetermined and fixed.
+NMAT is computer generated and gives each candidate a randomly devised test.
+The number of questions, difficulty levels, and the time limit for each of the sections are predetermined and fixed.
 The exam has three sections: Language Skills, Quantitative Skills and Logical Reasoning, as shown below:-

 - Begin with the basics and ensure concept clarity on fundamental properties, formulae and number operations, such as odd and even, prime numbers, LCM and HCF etc. before graduating to advanced concepts.

 - Given the time constraints, your mental calculation ability has to be proficient.
-Familiarity with multiplication tables, squares, cubes, common fractions and their percentage equivalents will be of help.
+Further, familiarity with multiplication tables, squares, cubes, common fractions and their percentage equivalents will be of great help.

 - Pay special attention to words like 'all', 'some' or 'none'.
 Other qualifying words like 'other than', 'only' or 'unless' are also important.

 - Try to solve the questions by making suitable diagrams, especially in arrangement questions, or as a Venn diagram in syllogism questions.